alexc-hollywood/screenplay-parser/readme.md

 * Author: **Alex Coppen** (azcoppen@protonmail.com)

+## Important: Look at ScreenJSON instead

+This package was a quick hack to get at the data inside Final Draft (XML), Celtx (RDF), Adobe Story (XML), Fountain (Markdown) and FadeIn (XML) files.
+The long-term future can't be about spaghetti-coding this stuff to deal with a dozen different proprietary file formats that are useless for doing anything meaningful.
+ScreenJSON is an effort to get **rid** of the writing packages/modules like this so there's a universal interchange format that can be imported into any programming language or platform, and can also be mined for information.
+Instead of wasting time dealing with these formats, come work on a better one!

 ## Overview

 Once a script has been drafted by a screenwriter and financially *green-lit* for production, it is distributed to over 20 different film departments for *marking up*.
 Directors re-write, producers annotate, while wardrobe, locations, effects, casting and others, need to produce a **breakdown**.